discordjs/discord.js/docs/docs_message.rst

 **Aliases** : `sender`

-The User_ that sent the message.
+The Member or User_ that sent the message.
+May be a User_ if from a log, it depends on whether the sender left the server after sending the message.
+If received in realtime, always a Member.

 attachments
 ~~~~~~~~~~~